A Program to Support the Peace Corps Community

 EPCV Virtual Peer Support Sessions

 We wanted to provide a safe supportive space where the EPCVs can work through their concerns, confusion, and challenges.
-EPCVs needed a space with people who already understand the unique nuances of being a Peace Corps Volunteer.
-And, we wanted to provide an environment where RPCVs can offer support to help in their readjustment.
+EPCVs needed a space with others who understand the unique nuances of being a Peace Corps Volunteer.

 The participants can find validation and support for their concerns.
 And the group participants are expected to respect the private stories shared within the group.